Delivery Issues in E-Commerce: What Retailers Should Consider Now

 Lieferprobleme sind im E-Commerce keine Seltenheit mehr.

-For Amazon sellers in Germany, much has changed.
+For Amazon sellers in Germany, a lot has changed.
 Above all, the Corona pandemic has had a massive impact on trade and has demanded a lot from companies.
-The resulting delivery problems continue to pose challenges for sellers.
+The resulting delivery issues continue to pose challenges for sellers.
 In addition, geopolitical factors such as the Ukraine war have also led to supply shortages and continue to do so.
 But how can sellers respond to these developments and position themselves in such a way that customer satisfaction does not suffer?

 Supply shortages and inflation hit e-commerce hard

-Above all, the delivery of new goods for the warehouse is increasingly causing problems for sellers.
-An end to the supply shortages is not yet in sight this year.
-At the same time, the freight capacities of the ships are exhausted.
+Above all, the delivery of new goods for inventory is increasingly causing problems for sellers.
+There is still no end in sight for the supply shortages this year.
+At the same time, the freight capacities of ships are exhausted.
 Many freighters remain at the major trading ports in Asia due to the pandemic.
-As a result, there are often significantly fewer transport options available on the ships than before the pandemic.
+As a result, there are often significantly fewer transport options available on ships than before the pandemic.
 This greatly delays the delivery of goods.
 In addition, the Ukraine war is causing numerous supply shortages for certain products.

-Meanwhile, pandemic-related supply shortages have decreased, but they continue to have a noticeable impact on trade.
-The delivery times in retail are still around 30 days longer than before the Corona crisis.
-To prevent empty shelves, sellers are increasingly relying on additional orders.
-However, the increased order volume further reduces the freight capacity on the ships.
-A vicious circle for both offline and online retail and also for the economy.
-But there is a small ray of hope: During the Christmas days last year, the supply shortages eased somewhat – although probably only temporarily.
-This is evident from the current IFO survey on the delivery situation in retail.
+Although pandemic-related supply shortages have decreased, they continue to have a noticeable impact on trade.
+The delivery times in retail are still about 30 days longer than before the Corona crisis.
+To prevent empty shelves, sellers are increasingly relying on larger orders.
+However, the increased order volume further reduces the freight capacity on ships.
+A vicious cycle for both offline and online retail, as well as for the economy.
+But there is a small ray of hope: During the Christmas season last year, the supply shortages eased somewhat – although probably only temporarily.
+This is indicated by the current IFO survey on the delivery situation in retail.

-And not only the logistical challenges contribute to the delivery problems.
+And it’s not just the logistical challenges that contribute to the supply problems.
 Additionally, high inflation complicates the situation for sellers.
-The reason: Transport prices have risen sharply due to limited capacities and high energy costs, putting a strain on sellers.
+The reason: Transport prices have risen sharply due to limited capacities and high energy costs, putting pressure on sellers.
 Rising purchase prices for various goods, such as consumer electronics or in the automotive industry, add to this.
 On one hand, sellers must pay the increased costs to continue offering products.
 On the other hand, they face the challenge of compensating for the increased prices without losing too many customers due to excessively high final prices.

 You are currently viewing a placeholder content from Youtube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.